Former ‘Southern Charm’ Star Thomas Ravenel Pleads Guilty, Gets No Jail Time

 — LoveAndyC (@LoveAndyC) September 11, 2019

-Ravenel spoke briefly to the judge, admitting that he knows it was wrong to force himself onto the nanny who was working in his home that night while he went out with friends.
+Ravenel spoke briefly to the judge, admitting that he knows it was wrong to force himself onto the nanny, one who was working in his home that night while he went out with friends.

 “Your honor, on the night of the incident I did attempt to kiss her and in so doing I grabbed her arm and that was wrong, and I am much appreciative of the opportunity to apologize to her in court today.”